SteveYTan/SiriSays/README.md

 # SiriSays
-Standalone app made using Swift 2.0
+IOS app made using Swift 2.0
 Uses AVFoundation framework to provide voice
+Database is stored in Local Files

-Allows you to enter and save messages and have sirir say them in various accents based on AVFoundation's language packages.
+Allows you to enter and save messages and have Siri say them in various accents based on AVFoundation's language packages.